Procedure Management Responsibility:

 Approval by: Board of Directors

 UWCA is committed to maintaining the confidentiality, security and accuracy of the Personal Information of the United Way's Personnel and other third parties that is in its possession as a result of its normal business, including with respect to volunteer and charitable operations.

 UWCA collects, uses and discloses Personal Information about its Personnel, donors, customers, suppliers and others with whom it has contact in the course of conducting its normal business operations, including for purposes of establishing, managing or terminating employment and contractual relationships between Personnel and UWCA.
 This Policy describes and governs the collection, use and disclosure of Personal Information by UWCA.

-This Policy applies to UWCA, and to each individual as a Representative or prospective Representative, as a condition of their employment with UWCA, as well as any other individuals, including third parties, that may have access to Personal Information in our possession.
+This Policy applies to UWCA, and to all Representatives.
 When a Representative, donor, customer or supplier provides UWCA with Personal Information, that individual consents to UWCA's collection, use and possible disclosure of their Personal Information for the designated purpose and agrees to the terms for accessing and correcting data as described below.